exonum/exonum-java-binding/exonum-java-binding/core/rust/ejb-app/TUTORIAL.md

 parameter.
 Alternatively, you may assemble a classpath that includes the path to service and all of its dependencies and pass it instead.

+The service must use `provided` scope for all Exonum dependencies because they are included in the application.

 ### Step 2.
 Generate Node Configuration

 EJB App configuration is pretty similar to configuration of any other Exonum service,